-3 Key principles of ASN Bank
+3 Key principles of ASN Impact Investors

-ASN Beleggingsfondsen UCITS N.V. is an investment fund umbrella originating from an initiative by ASN Bank.
-ASN Bank provides the opportunity to participate in the Funds as a logical consequence of its mission statement and the values and aspirations arising from it.
-ASN Bank defines its mission as follows:
+ASN Impact Investors provides the opportunity to participate in the Funds as a logical consequence of its mission and vision and the values and aspirations arising from it.
+The mission of ASN Impact Investors is as follows: Our economic conduct is aimed at promoting sustainability in society.

-ASN Bank as a business has set itself the mission of facilitating a better world.
-ASN Bank believes that this calls for a society in which sustainability is paramount.
+ASN Impact Investors as a business has set itself the mission of facilitating a better world.
+ASN Impact Investors believes that this calls for a society in which sustainability is paramount.

-ASN Bank is a business that wishes to promote sustainability in society and allows its financial operations to be guided by this.
+ASN Impact Investors is a business that wishes to promote sustainability in society and allows its financial operations to be guided by this.
 It views promoting sustainability in society as working together to achieve changes intended to put an end to processes whose harmful effects are shifted to the future or are foisted onto the environment, nature or vulnerable communities.

-It is clear from its financial operations that ASN Bank recognises the need to generate a return in the long term that ensures its continued existence as a sound business concern.
+It is clear from its financial operations that ASN Impact Investors recognises the need to generate a return in the long term that ensures its continued existence as a sound business concern.
 And that it recognises the need to manage the funds its customers entrust to it in a way that respects customers' expectations in that regard.

-ASN Impact Investors and ASN Beleggingsfondsen UCITS N.V. share the key principles of ASN Bank.
-This is expressed, among other things, in the sustainability policy pursued by the Funds of ASN Beleggingsfondsen UCITS N.V.
+The key principles of ASN Impact Investors are expressed, among other things, in the sustainability policy pursued by the Funds of ASN Beleggings fonds on UCITS N.V.
 The key principles of this sustainability policy are detailed in Chapter 4.